blogosfair/How-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/_posts/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks.md

 ### Fully connected networks (FCN)

-The figure shows that for fully connected networks the outputs differ depending on the depth of the network as well as the type of testing data.
+The figure above shows that for fully connected networks, the outputs differ depending on the depth of the network and the type of testing data.
-Shallower networks seem to integrate random white noise to the output.
-The simmilarity of the test data to the training example also influences the behaviour of the model.
-On test data from the MNIST digit sets, all network architectures perform quite well.
-For a similar data point the output tends to be similar to the training output whereas, for more different data points the white noise dominates the output.
-The authors underline this finding with a *theorem*, proven for 1-layer FCNs.
+Shallower networks seem to incorporate random white noise into the output, while deeper networks tend to learn the constant function.
+The similarity of the test data to the training example also affects the behavior of the model.
+When the test data is from the MNIST digit sets, all network architectures perform quite well.
+However, for test data that is more dissimilar to the training data, the output tends to include more random white noise.
+The authors prove this finding with a *theorem* for 1-layer FCNs,

 $$
-    f(x) = \Pi(x) + R \Pi(x)
+    f(x) = \Pi(x) + R \Pi(x),
 $$

-It decomposes the test data point x into orthogonal components that are parallel and perpendicular to the training example $\hat{x}$.
-This can be looked at as a measure to identify the similarity to $\hat{x}$.
-R is a random matrix.
-Whichever part of x dominates, determines if the output is more similar to the training output or includes random white noise.
+which decomposes the test data point $x$ into components that are parallel and perpendicular to the training example.
+This theorem shows that the output becomes more random as the test data becomes less similar to the training data.

-This can be confirmed by visualizing the results of the 1-layer FCN:
+This behavior can be confirmed by visualizing the results of the 1-layer FCN:

 {% include figure.html path="assets/img/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/Figure2_1layer.png" class="img-fluid" %}

-This means the inductive bias does neither lead to good generalization nor to memorization.
-The predictions become more and more random the more unlike the test data point is to the training data.
+The inductive bias does not lead to either good generalization or memorization.
+Instead, the predictions become more random as the test data becomes less similar to the training data.

-Deeper networks tend to learn the constant funtion, so there is a strong inductive bias towards the training output regardless of the specific input.
-This behaviour is similar to a deep ReLU network which can be seen in the figure that compares the deep FCN and deep ReLU network.
+Deeper networks tend to learn the constant function, resulting in a strong inductive bias towards the training output regardless of the specific input.
+This behavior is similar to that of a deep ReLU network, as shown in the figure comparing deep FCN and deep ReLU networks.

 {% include figure.html path="assets/img/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/Figure2_compareFCNReLU.png" class="img-fluid" %}

-Zhang et al. [2020] <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite> conclude that the more complex the network architecture is, it is more prone to memorization.
-This can be seen in line with the statistical learning theory as a more complex architecture means more parameters and therefore, more overparametrization.
+Zhang et al. [2020] <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite> conclude that more complex network architectures are more prone to memorization.
+This finding aligns with statistical learning theory, as a more complex architecture has more parameters and therefore, more overparameterization.

 ### Convolutional neural networks (CNNs)

-For convolutional neural networks the inductive bias was analysed using the ReLU activation function and testing networks with different depths.
-The hidden layers of the CNN consist of 5 × 5 convolution filters organized as 128 channels.
+For convolutional neural networks, the inductive bias was analyzed using the ReLU activation function and testing networks with different depths.
+The hidden layers of the CNN consist of 5 × 5 convolution filters organized into 128 channels.
 The networks have two constraints to match the structure of the identity target function.

-The first figure chosen the button 'CNN' shows the resulting visualizations.
-It can be seen that for shallow networks the results are quite good, the identity function could be learned.
-For intermediate depths neither the identity nor the constant function were adapted, the networks function as edge detectors.
-In contrast, deep networks learn the constant function.
-Wether the model learns the identity or the constant function, both outcomes reflect inductive biases as no specific structure was been given by the task.
+If you choose the button 'CNN' in the first figure, it shows the resulting visualizations.
+It can be seen that shallow networks are able to learn the identity function, while intermediate-depth networks function as edge detectors and deep networks learn the constant function.
+Whether the model learns the identity or the constant function, both outcomes reflect inductive biases since no specific structure was given by the task.

-The evolution of the output can be better understood when looking at the status of the prediction in the hidden layers of the CNN.
-Since CNNs - unlike FCNs - preserve the spatial relations between neurons in the intermediate layers, these layers can be visualized.
-In the figure below the respective results are shown for a randomly initialized 20-layer CNN compared to different depths of trained CNNs.
+A better understanding of the evolution of the output can be obtained by examining the status of the prediction in the hidden layers of the CNN.
+Since CNNs, unlike FCNs, preserve the spatial relations between neurons in the intermediate layers, these layers can be visualized.
+The figure below shows the results for a randomly initialized 20-layer CNN compared to different depths of trained CNNs."